 CFS is often referred to under the umbrella of Gulf War Syndrome.
 Many Gulf War Veterans returned from their time serving in the military exhibiting CFS symptoms, and many of these Veterans also continue to struggle with other troubling symptoms.

-Other Symptoms of Gulf War Syndrome that often accompany CFS are:
+Other symptoms of Gulf War Syndrome that often accompany CFS include:

-Because Gulf War Syndrome and CFS can be so difficult for the VA to assess and diagnose, many Veterans may find their disability claims denied.
+Because Gulf War Syndrome and CFS can be so difficult for the VA to assess and diagnose, many Veterans may find the VA denying their disability claims.
 The VA denies claims based on several factors, but one of the most common is insufficient medical evidence.

-Because the VA recognizes that Chronic Fatigue Syndrome is a presumptive condition for Gulf War Veterans, there is a lesser level of evidence they must provide the VA to receive service connection.
+Because the VA recognizes that chronic fatigue syndrome is a presumptive condition for Gulf War Veterans, there is a lesser level of evidence Veterans must provide the VA to receive service connection.
 Typically, a Veteran must provide the VA with three critical pieces of information to receive VA disability compensation:

-Additional requirements specified by the VA include debilitating fatigue severe enough to reduce daily activity to less than 50% of the usual level for at least six months in addition to having all other conditions with similar symptoms being ruled out by physical examinations and lab tests.
+Additional requirements specified by the VA include debilitating fatigue severe enough to reduce daily activity to less than 50 percent of the usual level for at least six months, in addition to having all other conditions with similar symptoms being ruled out by physical examinations and lab tests.
 Moreover, you must have six or more of the following symptoms:

 Because the VA places specific requirements on Veterans with CFS, there are numerous pitfalls that a Veteran can run into when filing a claim for disability benefits.
 Unfortunately, without sticking to the VA’s requirements, you are likely to have your claim denied and end up without the disability benefits that you need and deserve.
 To avoid a denial of your claim, present the VA with as much medical evidence as possible to verify a link between your symptoms and your military service.

-Once you’ve received a certified doctor’s diagnosis confirming you have CFS and it falls within the parameters of service connectivity, the next step will be ensuring the rating assigned to your disability claim is fair and satisfactory.
-The VA rates CFS based upon the amount of time you are incapacitatedand the percentage of reduction in activity caused by it.
+Once you’ve received a certified doctor’s diagnosis confirming you have CFS, and it falls within the parameters of service connectivity, the next step will be ensuring the rating assigned to your disability claim is fair and satisfactory.
+The VA rates CFS based on the amount of time you are incapacitated and the percentage of reduction in activity caused by it.

-In some cases, the VA will approve a disability claim for Chronic Fatigue Syndrome but will not give a Veteran a disability rating that is high enough.
-If you received a 10% disability rating but feel that you deserved to be rated at 40%, for example, you can appeal the VA’s decision and request a review of your claim.
+In some cases, the VA will approve a disability claim for chronic fatigue syndrome but will not give a Veteran a disability rating that is high enough.
+If you received a 10 percent disability rating but feel that you deserved to be rated at 40 percent, for example, you can appeal the VA’s decision and request a review of your claim.

 The appeals process involves a decision review, in which the VA may accept additional evidence that can lead to a higher rating.
 Sometimes, depending on the appeal lane you choose, the VA may pass your claim to a senior official for another review.
 Going through the appeals process with an experienced attorney could increase your chances of getting a favorable outcome in your claim.